 As part of a deal with demobilizing AUC commander Carlos Mario Jimenez, alias “Macaco,” the Rastrojos subsequently took control of drug trafficking routes along Colombia’s Pacific coast and to Venezuela with the support of their rebel allies, outgrowing the Machos, their original rivals.

-To counter the growing strength of the Urabeños, the Rastrojos made a pact with dissident members of “Los Paisas,” a smaller neo-paramilitary group from Antioquia.
-The war left thousands dead between 2007 and 2009 and fighting between the two rival drug trafficking organizations, while having diminished, is still causing soaring homicide rates in the north of Antioquia, the south of Bolivar and the south of Cordoba.
+The war left thousands dead between 2007 and 2009 and fighting between the two rival drug trafficking organizations, while having diminished, caused soaring homicide rates in the north of Antioquia, the south of Bolivar and the south of Cordoba.

 The Rastrojos suffered a series of major setbacks in 2012; In May, “El Doctor” surrendered to U.S. authorities and a month later, founder “Diego Rastrojo” was arrested in Venezuela.

 In September of the same year, one of their key allies, drug lord “El Loco Barrera,” was arrested inside Venezuelan territory.

 Only weeks later, “Comba” also gave up and surrendered to the DEA in Panama.

 Following an Urabeños offensive southward into traditional Rastrojos territory, the violence displaced to the southwest of Colombia in 2013 where particularly the states of Choco, Valle del Cauca and Cauca were suffering armed confrontations between both groups.

 By the end of this war, the Rastrojos had lost Buenaventura, a key port along the Pacific coast.